Sunday, June 28, 2026

 Whereas there are several methods for precipitating solid silver from the solution of silver thiosulfate, I opted for the cheapest method, the iron reduction reaction.
 I used 0000 steel wool in a flask of fixer solution on a magnetic stirrer to precipitate the silver.

-1 L solution.
-The piece had a mass of ~1.5 g.
+| This is approx. how much steel wool I used for 1 L solution.
+The piece had a mass of ~1.5 g. |

 I'm quite happy with this yield; it seems as though I extracted nearly all the silver from the exhausted fixer.
 I'm still curious what the theoretical yield is for a 1 L fixer solution, so I think I will make another post in the near future with some calculations to figure out those numbers.